tejxv/spotify-monthly-saves/README.md

 7. Additionally, enable the workflow under the sidebar menu called "Run main.py" by clicking the "Enable workflow" button.

 8. Please note that the song you like on Spotify won't be instantly added to the monthly playlist.
-The GitHub action runs at an interval of approximately 15 minutes, so there might be a slight delay before the song gets added.
+The GitHub action runs at an interval of approximately 15 minutes(sometimes even longer), so there might be a slight delay before the song gets added.

 9. Once the setup is complete, you can continue to like songs on Spotify, and they will be automatically added to a new monthly playlist during the next execution of the GitHub action.